 Parc national de l’Île-Bonaventure-et-du-Rocher-Percé protects many rich natural and cultural treasures, including Bonaventure Island, which rises out of the water off Percé.
 In addition to admiring the most accessible northern gannet colony in the world, you can explore the island’s 15 km (9 mi.) of hiking trails.
 One trail leads to Baie des Marigots, a sheltered cove used by Basque, Spanish, Norman and Gaspesian cod fishermen over the years.
 Take part in the “In the Footsteps of the Islanders” activity led by a park warden, who will take you on a tour of some of the houses on the island and tell you about the lives of the islanders.

 Fascinating geological history

 The Percé UNESCO Global Geopark (Québec’s first UNESCO Global Geopark!) will delight geology buffs, adventure lovers and thrill seekers alike.
 The visitors centre presents Tektonik, a multimedia experience that explains Percé’s geological history going back 500 million years in a fun and straightforward way that will appeal to the whole family.
 The park also offers 18 km (11 mi.) of trails that meander all the way to the top of Mt.
 Sainte-Anne, which overlooks the area.
-Along the way, over 20 geosites reveal what has shaped the natural beauty of the Malbaie Barachois and Percé Rock as well as a cave and crevice.
+Along the way, 23 geosites reveal what has shaped the natural beauty of the Malbaie Barachois and Percé Rock as well as a cave and crevasse.
 Do you dare walk out on the glass platform suspended 200 metres (660 feet) above the ground?
 The view will take your breath away!